Motivesoft/WordSearch/README.md

 * ~~Add an optional (but default) behaviour to treat command line input as all-inclusive - e.g. surround with ```^``` and ```$```~~
 * ~~Have an option to display both the matching word and its definition (if present)~~
 * Have an option to provide a word list on the command line
-* Have an inbuilt or file for excluded words (similar to the Squaredle one?)
 * ~~Have an optional/configurable minimum, maximum or specific length to search for~~
 * ~~Allow the user to specify the letters available for use~~
 * ~~Allow the user to specify letters that must be in the found word~~
+* ~~Allow the exclusion of bad words~~
+* Work out the best way to have an inbuilt or file for excluded words (similar to the Squaredle one?)
 * Show version, ~~command line help~~
 * Build for Linux
 * Rebuild in C++